milvus-io/milvus-docs/site/en/reference/terms.md

 - **Entity**: A group of fields that correspond to real world objects.
 These fields can be structured data representing object properties or vectors representing object features.

 - **Entity ID**: A guaranteed unique value that can be used to always reference an entity.
-  > Note: Currently, Milvus does not support entity ID de-duplication and it is possible to have duplicate IDs in a segment.
+  > <b>Note:</b> Currently, Milvus does not support entity ID de-duplication and it is possible to have duplicate IDs in a segment.

 - **Field**: A field within an entity.
 A field can either be structured data, such as numbers, strings, or unstructured data, such as vectors.

 - **Vector**: A type of field representing the feature of an object.
-  > Note: Currently, an entity can only contain up to one vector.
+  > <b>Note:</b> Currently, an entity can only contain up to one vector.

 - **Index**: An index built based on raw data and improves the speed of data retrieval operations on a collection.